NOAA-GSL/vxDataProcessor/README.md

 # vxDataProcessor

-## ASCEND verification team parallel data processing project
+## AVID vx team parallel data processing project (initially for scorecards)

-This project is initially intended for use by the MATS project's scorecard app

-This project consists of a REST API and a data builder which parallelizes the calculations of calculation_elements.
+This project consists of a rest api and a data builder which parallel'izes the calculations of calculation_elements.
 A calculation_element consists of a data set and an algorithm.
-The algorithm is applied against the dataset and a result is produced.
+The algorithm is appliead against the dataset and a result is produced.
 The algorithm specifies both the expected format of the data set and the result.

 ## Getting Started